-Since acquiring the License Agreement from MIT LL, Liberty has significantly advanced HEXWAVE and the technology behind it.
+Since acquiring the License Agreement from MIT LL, Liberty has significantly advanced HEXWAVE which includes active imaging technology, automated threat detection ("ATD") and smart technologies.
 This culminated in the demonstration of the four principle subsystems in September 2019.
 This step represented a significant de-risking of the product development phase.